State Project Area Awards

 State project area awards are awarded to 4-H members who have demonstrated leadership, communication, and community involvement through activities, events and self-directed learning related to a specific project area.
 Up to 50 project area award recipients will be provided with a $100 prize (dependent on funding).
 A complete list of Iowa 4-H project areas can be found on our projects page.

-The one change that youth and volunteers both requested in the feedback process was the opportunity for state project area award applicants to interview.
-Up to 72 project area award applicants will be awarded an interview opportunity based on their written applications.
 ALL State 4-H Recognition Day applicants selected for an interview may choose to conduct those in person or by video teleconference--for any reason.

 Who should apply?

 - Are you a 4-H member in grades 9-12?